Pandorux/MK21_Assessment/MK21_Assessment_JaredCarey/Jared.md

     - Regex is always a nice option
 - Should I store generic information like DateFormats into a static class??
 - Making the total number of time modes adjustable would be super nice
+- Saving and Loading for all of the clocks would be nice
+    - I like doing persistence way too much
+- Would a static class for pausing button clicks and button click timings be helpful for this??
 # TimeMode Interface Methods
     - StartTimeMode
     - ResetTimeMode